-The School of Business is going to offer MBA (Financial Management and Control) programme by the next academic session.
-This course has been designed as a full time two-year programme focusing on the proficiency in Financial Management and Control.
+The School of Business offers MBA programme, designed as a full time two-year programme focusing on the proficiency in Business Management in accordance with the requirement of contemporary business world.
 The regular teaching is to be supplemented by intensive computer-based laboratory work on Software Packages, Research, Practical Training and Field Work.
-A continuation of technical skills, value orientation and in-depth understanding of issues will be tried out to generate wide range of choices resulting in alternative employment opportunities at the completion of programme.
+Continuously imparting of technical skills, value addition, and deep academic insight amongst the students is the aim of any new programme likely to be introduced to equip students with employment oriented skills.

-Training Programme for Industry/Community at the College of Management:
+Training Programme for Industry/Community at the Faculty of Management:

 Programmes and Title

 Management Development Programme titled Developing a Motivated organization

 Business Skills Development Programme in association with MSME (Ministry of Micro, Small and Medium Enterprises, Govt. of India)

 November 17-21, 2008

 Management Development Programme on Supply Chain Management in association with MSME

 In House MDP for Cadila Pharmaceuticals Ltd. in association with MSME, J&K

 An Entrepreneurship Development Cell sanctioned by AICTE and UGC operational in the campus